savonrb/savon/README.md

 [![Gem Version](https://badge.fury.io/rb/savon.svg)](http://badge.fury.io/rb/savon)
 [![Coverage Status](https://coveralls.io/repos/savonrb/savon/badge.svg)](https://coveralls.io/r/savonrb/savon)

 Savon is a SOAP client for Ruby.
-[SOAP is the protocol](https://www.w3.org/TR/soap/) spoken by many enterprise systems in banking, government, ERP or payroll.
+[SOAP is the protocol](https://www.w3.org/TR/soap/) spoken by many enterprise systems.
 When they hand you a WSDL URL or file instead of a REST spec, it's SOAP.
 Savon reads the WSDL, maps available operations to Ruby symbols, converts Ruby hashes to SOAP envelopes and turns XML responses into hashes you can work with.

 Full documentation is at [savonrb.com](https://savonrb.com).